WaelHamze/xrm-ci-framework/CRM365/Xrm.Framework.CI/Xrm.Framework.CI.VSTS.BuildTasks/Extension/overview.md

 ## Version History

+**8.0.x**
+Initial Release

+**8.1.x**
+Added task to backup CRM online instances

-For information on changes between versions, check the commits on GitHub
+For more information on changes between versions, check the commits on GitHub